 Not only will they appreciate the significance of this project in changing the image of Middle Easterners, but they will step up to the plate and support it.
-So here we are launching our crowd funding campaign to raise $250,000, which will afford us the opportunity to make our film without sacrificing our vision.
+So here we are launching our crowd funding campaign which will hopefully afford us the opportunity to make our film without sacrificing our vision.

 If all else fails, we're enrolled to start real estate classes in the Spring!